-One of the first steps to familiarizing a child to letters is learning to sing their ABCs.
+One of the first steps to familiarizing a child with letters is learning to sing their ABCs.
 When do kids start learning to sing the ABCs?
 Children begin to sing the alphabet song around 2 years of age and are able to sing the entire sound around 4 years of age.
 Around this time, children are also learning to recognize letters in print.
-Parents can begin working letter recognition by asking the child to identify letters in their own name.
+Parents can begin working on letter recognition by asking the child to identify letters in their own name.
 Letter recognition is a stepping stone to sound-letter associations.

 4. Sound-Letter Associations

 By 5 years of age, your child should begin to show an understanding of sound-letter associations such as “d” is for “dog.”
 Getting the opportunity to attend to a variety of print is helpful here.
 Draw your child’s attention to print in books, tablet games, cereal boxes, etc. Choose a letter, such as “B,” and model the sound while pointing to the letter.
 Then, move to words, “B is for ball.”
 It is helpful to use some of your child’s preferred items to draw interest.

 Signs of Literacy Struggles

 Parents and teachers often notice signs a child struggles with reading in the first grade when a child is beginning to learn to read.
 Children with repeated ear infections or speech delays often have difficulties learning to read.
 The following signs may occasionally represent a larger issue such as Dyslexia, Auditory Processing Disorder, or learning delays.
 Some early signs to look for include:

 - Challenges in manipulating sounds in words such as rhyming or recognizing words that start with the same sound.

 - Struggles when pronouncing new words and remembering them